neoncortex/bashed/README.md

 - edbmt, editdbmovetag;
 - edbr, editdbrename;
 - edbq, editdbquery;
+- edbs, editdbscan;
 - edbqu, editdbquerycurses;
 - edbu, editdbsearchcurses;

+And these used internally by others:
+- editdbsorttags;
+- editdbassemblemovetags;

 ## Session:
 This module is a more traditional way of handling files.
 It will provide a list of files you have opened, mechanism to open, close, switch, save state, etc.